 - Do you have any questions about things you’ve heard?

-You could also encourage your child to think about what could happen if she broke up or fell out with someone who had sexual images of her.
-For example, that person might share the sexual images.
-You could also explain that once images are on the internet they can be very difficult to remove.
+You could also encourage your child to think about what might happen if they break up or fall out with someone who has sexual images of them.
+For example, sexting that was consensual could become non-consensual if that person shares the images to get revenge on your child.

 It’s also important to help your child understand the legal consequences of sexting.

 Respectful relationships: a good way to protect teenagers from sexting risks